mekaron/articles/agilecontent/fromprojecttoprocess.md

 A project manager makes sure all tasks are done in order to receive a result that are set for that project.
 A process manager continuously improves the process and is therefore more concerned with the quality of the process, rather than a deadline.
 Where of course the belief is that a process of high quality always leads to a predictable and qualitative result.

 So what happens if you treat translation as a project?

 - If you look at translation as a project, the focus on the value chain is lost.
 This means there is no system to discover whether the actions that are taken are actually adding value to the product, aka what the user is willing to pay for.
 This is why translation is so often seen as a cost center.

 - The people working on the project are just focused on the task at hand: delivering the content in time (meaning: as requested by someone in the company), with a constant search for metrics to see what the translation quality is.
 As a project manager, you focus on fixing issues in an ad hoc manner "no matter what", just to make a deadline.

-And if you try to improve, you often come up with even more spreadsheets to control the project - to being able to complete your task and making the deadline.
+- As translation projects are so separate from the primary processes, improvements are usually patch work,.

 - even if your project manager can still see clearly after having to deal with the operational tasks that comes your way when you're in a translation project, and that sees the real cause of the problems they're experiencing, they usually do not have the power to change anything, nor the system to show why a change is necessary.
+There is usually no connection between the strategic business goals and the people in the localization department.

 What happens if you treat translation as part of a primary process - and have someone own the entire process?
 - you focus on process improvement, leading to faster turnaround times every single time you run the process.
 - you see what value is added by the actions of the translation activities
+- you only improve what actually adds value, in most cases leading to a lot less review steps and faster turn around times
 - you discover the waste and its root causes - usually they're in the content creation part
 - you will get rid of the task of project management - the end of the waste of talent
-- eventually you will deliver all languages at approximately the same time - if that is valuable to your user experience (which is usually is)
+- eventually you will deliver all languages at approximately the same time - if that is valuable to your user experience (which it usually is)

 From this it will inevitably follow that you need a process owner that does have the power to oversee the entire process that creates value for your user.
 This is never translation in itself.
 It is always a multilingual product.
 There is no such thing as a translation process, there are only mulitilingual product processes.

 Which also leads to the question what a translation department is supposed to do.
 As project management is supposed to be taken out of the equation - as a natural consequence of the improvements - and process management should be done on the entire process, as to optimize the whole, there is really no need for such a department.

+What do you need:
+- expertise on process management and process improvements
+- solution architects

+So what about localization experts?
+- They're already out there.
+They're called translators.